What Is Consumer Technology? A Guide

-Consumer tech refers to any form of technology that is intended for use by consumers in the general public, as opposed to technology created for governmental, military or commercial use.
+Consumer technology, or consumer tech, refers to any form of technology intended for use by consumers in the general public, as opposed to technology created for businesses or government organizations.
 Consumer tech comes in a variety of different forms and offers a wide range of technological capabilities, encompassing many of the most commonly seen items that people utilize daily.

 Consumer Tech Companies